-In the Christ-centered life We undergo a renewal of the mind, not new in point of time, but new in point of character.
+The completion of this transformation from the world is a Christcentered life, where we have been radically changed, and are no longer self-centered.
+We undergo a renewal of the mind, not new in point of time, but new in point of character.
 We become new because the mind of Christ is now in us.

-When we become Christ-centered; when Jesus Christ becomes the center of our life; we can worship God truly by offering every moment of our lives, every action to him.
-Again, our lives become prayer-like.
+When we become Christ-centered; when Jesus Christ becomes the center of our life; we can worship God truly by offering every moment of our lives, every action to Him.